 The CONSULTANT will perform traffic analysis in accordance with guidance from the PD&E Manual, Traffic Analysis Handbook, and Project Traffic Forecasting Handbook.
 The CONSULTANT will prepare a forecast and analysis methodology which must be agreed upon by the DEPARTMENT prior to beginning any analysis.
 The methodology must state the type of documentation, Project Study Area to be analyzed, and method and assumptions that will be used to analyze existing and future traffic conditions.
-The development of future forecast data must use the currently adopted version of the Metropolitan Planning Organization (MPO) Long Range Transportation Plan (LRTP) travel demand model: D1 Regional Planning Model (RPM), if available.
-If an MPO does not use the regional traffic demand model, then a rationale must be provided and future travel data will be developed in accordance with guidance from Chapter 4 of the Project Traffic Forecasting Handbook.
-Otherwise, the CONSULTANT will validate the travel demand model at a subarea level.
+The development of future forecast data must use the currently adopted version of the District travel demand model: D1RPM 2.0.
+The DEPARTMENT will validate the travel demand model at a subarea level.

 Capacity analysis will be based on the latest Highway Capacity Manual procedures.
-Use of microsimulation traffic analysis software such as SimTraffic, CORSIM, and/or VISSIM is anticipated for this Project.
+Use of microsimulation traffic analysis software such as SimTraffic, CORSIM, and/or VISSIM is not anticipated for this Project.
 Calibration and validation are required when a microsimulation approach is used.
 Data should be gathered in accordance with the Traffic Analysis Handbook.